 - are free at the point of delivery

 - are based on clinical need, not ability to pay

 Note that the above principles are based on clinical need.
 Sometimes this may not entirely coincide with what the patient wants.
 In such cases we try to explain what services we are able to provide.

 Some services are not covered by our NHS funding and in order to cover our costs (clinicians, other staff, buildings, medical consumables etc.) we may charge patients for them.
 We try to make it clear which services may incur a charge in advance.
 Sometimes the amount of the charge may not be clear until the appointment has ended because the cost is linked to the time taken.

 The British Medical Association (BMA) has some useful information on their website about the reasons why GPs charge for some services:

 Some paid for services are not required to be provided by your own GP and so patients are free to "shop around" for other providers.
 Again the BMA provides a list of such services:

 Police reports for firearm and shotgun licenses

 A new system was introduced in April 2016 for the processing of applications for new and renewal of existing firearm and shotgun licenses.
-There has been much discussion at a national level about the way the new system has been implemented.
 GP practices are not required to provide this service under our NHS contract, but the proper regulation of firearms is in the public interest.